 The Puebloans, agriculturalists of the high desert, were master builders.
 Their earliest structures, half-buried pithouses, evolved into above-ground pueblos by 1000 CE.
 Soon the Ancestral Puebloans were building many of their villages on mesa tops, like the ones found on the cuesta of Inscription Rock.

 Atsinna Pueblo, the largest of the pueblos in El Morro, dates from about 1275 CE.
 The community here thrived, as there were reliable resources of food and water found in the valley.

-Atsinna Pueblo, the largest of the pueblos atop El Morro, dates from about 1275.
-Its builders made use of what they had around them: flat sedimentary rock easily cut up as slabs they could pile one on top of another and cement with clay and pebbles.
-The pueblo was about 200 by 300 feet, and it housed between 1,000 and 1,500 people.
-Multiple stories of interconnected rooms - 875 have been counted -- surrounded an open courtyard.
-Square and circular kivas - underground chambers that recall the pithouse era - were spaces for informal gatherings as well as their religious ceremonies.
+The Ancestral Puebloans made use of what they had around them: flat sedimentary rock easily cut up as slabs they could pile one on top of another and cement with clay and pebbles.
+The pueblo measures about 200’ by 300’ and would have housed between 500 and 600 people at its peak.
+Approximately 355 interconnected rooms surround an open courtyard.
+Square and circular ceremonial rooms - underground chambers that recall the pithouse era known today as kivas - were spaces for informal gatherings as well as their religious ceremonies.

 Murals found within Atsinna Pueblo during the archeological excavations in the 1950s exposed adobe painted with murals.
 The dwelling would have a covered roof with a entrance leading into the living areas.

 Today, members of the Historic Preservation Division care for Atsinna Pueblo.
 Careful repairs and upkeep allow visitors to learn about the origianl inhabitants of El Morro National Monument.